karczuRF/tapp-registrant/README.md

 ## Registration process

+> **Note:**
+> To start the tapplet registration process, please ensure you run the tool from the tapplet's root directory.
+This directory must contain the tapplet's `package.json` file.
+Running the tool outside this directory will result in an error, as the tool relies on the presence of the `package.json` file to function correctly.

 #### 1. GitHub Access Token

 Make sure the GitHub Access Token is created and added to the `~/.npmrc` file.
 See [Working with the npm registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry).